 Yoga Berlin: Before you Commit to a Studio, you Don’t Have to!

 Have you heard of Urban Sports Club?
-It’s a flexible sports class membership to access yoga classes, pilates, fitness, swimming pools, indoor cycling, HIIT, dancing, you name it!
+It’s a flexible sports class membership to access yoga classes, pilates, fitness, swimming pools, indoor cycling, HIIT, partner yoga, dancing, you name it!
 Even massages are available on some plans.
 It can get a little overwhelming at first since there are hundreds of offerings (over 400 studios offering yoga in Berlin alone).
 The studios listed below are almost all part of Urban Sports Club, so the good news is that you don’t need to be tied to a contract if you’d like to pick and choose and move around the city.
 The membership is super flexible, you can cancel on a monthly basis, and has packages ranging from 25€ to 112€.
+You can also get 30% discount on the first 3 months for M & L & XL memberships with my discount code DEAMELIE20!

 Jivamukti was the first studio I visited when I arrived in Berlin because of their attractive introductory offer for new students (one month unlimited for 39€).
 It has been a bit of a love/hate relationship for a few reasons (nothing to do with their teachers – they are amazing) but I always end up going back to them.
 They have the best, most well-trained teachers, the highest level of teaching, best music, nicest studios and most serious, devoted students.
 Jivamukti has been my therapy while adjusting to life in Berlin and despite (or maybe because of) the relative anonymity of the place (I’ve been going there regularly for over three years and I think one teacher recognizes me), it’s felt like a safe home to me.